vibrato/teamcity-theatre/README.md

   - Wait for the data to load.
   - Enjoy.

-## Windows Compilation instructions
+## Compilation instructions

 1. Ensure you have [.NET Core SDK](https://www.microsoft.com/net/download/core) installed
 2. Ensure you have [Yarn](https://yarnpkg.com) installed
-3. Execute "run publish.cmd"
+3. Execute "publish.cmd" or "publish.sh" (.cmd for Windows)
 4. If all goes well, that should create a folder 'publish-output' which is all you need to host the application.
-5. (Optional) If you execute "publish to local IIS.cmd" it will also automatically configure IIS for you.
+See Installation instructions from here.